I think Poland offers some of the best hikes in Europe. To prove that bold statement I gathered some of the most beautiful hiking trails in Poland.

 Trail color: green, blue, yellow

-Nice and easy route with spectacular view points.
+Nice and easy route with spectacular viewpoints.
 Located in Karkonosze National Park Poland - one of the most unique places in Poland.

-For me Mały Staw lake is the most beautiful place in Karkonosze National Park.
+For me, Mały Staw lake is the most beautiful place in Karkonosze National Park.

 Samotnia shelter (1195m) is a big mountain hut which can serve many, but in the summer it can get crowded.
 It's advisable to set off early in the morning, especially if you hike in high season.

-If you feel like Karkonosze might be a good place to stay, you can check hotels in Karpacz - tourist resort located close to hiking trails.
 Karpacz also offers a lot of other tourist attractions, so you won't get bored there even on a rainy day.

 Difficulty: easy

-Safety on the trail
+Mountains in Poland - safety on the trail

 Before we start exploring hiking trails in Poland, we need to remember about safety.